oliverjohns/tangleboard/README.md

 # TangleBoard
-Vue Frontend for Message board running on the IOTA Ledger
+Message board running on the IOTA Ledger